MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

 ### Pass-the-Ticket

-From the command prompt running in the context of *RonHD* on **VictimPC**, traverse to where our attack-tools are located on disk.
+From the command prompt running in the context of *RonHD* on **VictimPC**, traverse to where our attack-tools are located.
 Then, run xcopy to move those tools to the AdminPC:

 ``` cmd
 xcopy mimikatz.exe \\adminpc\c$\temp